grandnode/grandnode/README.md

 ![Github All Releases](https://img.shields.io/github/downloads/grandnode/grandnode/total.svg) [![Demo](https://img.shields.io/badge/DEMO-HERE-green.svg)](https://demo.grandnode.com/)

 <br />
 Dear Community, 5 years ago, GrandNode was created on the basis of nopCommerce.
 We are therefore obligated to inherit their license.
 This license does not allow us to use 100% of the benefits offered by open-source, it inhibits the development of our application.
 We are working on a completely new platform that will allow you to use 100% of the potential of .NET Core 5.0 and MongoDB.
-In the next few days we will share an adress of new repository, where the develop version of the incoming project will be published.
-Stay tuned!
 Please note that bug fixing for the current version of GrandNode, will be supported until the end of 2022.

+We want to inform you that the 'develop' version of our new platform GrandNode v2 has been published.
+Devs, you can check it by cloning the following repository: [https://github.com/grandnode/grandnode2](https://github.com/grandnode/grandnode2)
 <br /><br />
 <p align="center">
   <a href="https://grandnode.com/">